The Digital Marketing Funnel: Understanding the Online Buyer’s Journey

 Here’s how you get started on automating some of your marketing tasks:

 - Identify the repetitive tasks.
-These lend well to marketing automation because you can find software as a service (SaaS) options that will help you publish or post at optimum times every time without manually doing it yourself every time.
+These lend well to marketing automation because you can find software as a service (SaaS) options that will help you publish or post at optimum times without manually doing it yourself every time.

 - Prepare content beforehand.
 When you have automated systems in place, you can set aside a time block to create content for the upcoming week or even month.
 This ensures you have something well-crafted to put out when necessary.